To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-So now you are ready to bring your puppy home.
-But is there a puppy checklist of things you should do?
-First, it is important to remember that your puppy has only been in the world for a very short time and as such it will be fragile and sensitive to sound and touch as well as changes in its routine.
-So here’s the ultimate puppy checklist to help you get started toward welcoming this new family member successfully into your home.
+So you are bringing your new puppy home.
+But is there a checklist to make sure you are ready?
+Here’s the ultimate puppy checklist to help you get started toward welcoming this new family member successfully into your home.

-What else should you be working on with your puppy from day one?
-Housetraining is always the big one on the list of things to work on.
-Puppies can be very easily housetrained by ensuring that someone is available for the first few weeks of its life to let it out every few hours.
-If someone is available 24/7 the fastest way to housetrain your puppy is to take them out every hour on the hour as well as immediately following naps, playtimes and mealtimes.
-Such repetitive actions will quickly teach your puppy that it is expected to use the bathroom outside.
+Puppies are easily house trained (aka housebroken).
+Plan to be available for the first few weeks at home to let your puppy out every few hours.
+The fastest way to housetrain your puppy is to take them out every hour and immediately following naps, playtime, and meals.
+Such repetitive actions will quickly teach your puppy that you expect them to use the bathroom outside.

 How Long Can My Puppy Go Without Peeing?

-Once your puppy reaches six months old they should be able to fully hold their bladder for up to seven hours; however it is not recommend that you frequently make your puppy hold their bladder for such a long period of time.
-Imagine if you had to hold it for that long!
+Once your puppy reaches six months old, they should be able to hold their bladder for up to seven hours.
+But, it may not be healthy for a puppy (or dog) to hold their bladder for such a long period.
+Imagine if you had to wait to pee for that long!
 If you cannot make it home every 5-6 hours, you might want to consider a dog walker to help out when you are away from home for an extended time period.